stevenle/googletv-anymote/README.md

-# Python client for the Google TV Pairing and Anymote protocols. #
+# DEPRECATED: Python client for the Google TV Pairing and Anymote protocols. #

+Google no longer uses the Anymote protocol for its devices.
+This repo may still work for older Google TV devices, but use at your own risk.

 ## Installation ##